ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    resourceNames: ["region=apac"]
    verbs: ["create", "update", "delete"]
 ```

-2. For each clusters in the apac region, related agent shoud add a label: `region:apac` to these clusters.
+2. For each cluster in the apac region, related agent shoud add a label: `region:apac` to these managedCluster.
 3. As cluster admin, I could create a managedClusterSet to select all clusters in `apac` region
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1